zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 The way you will perform combat in this mod list is *drastically* different from Vanilla, in such a way that it is hardly recognizable.
 These changes are subject to their own page, [read about all of the mods affecting combat here!](../../../notable-mods/combatoverhaul)

 The above linked page is *rather long*, and I would suggest you read it after finishing the Mandatory Reading section.
 You certainly do not have to read it word-for-word, I did my best to describe each mod in as much detail as possible.
+You will find some entries below related to combat regardless.

 ## You can get stressed in combat, preventing certain types of attacks